-Successful couples accept and understand that some conflict is inevitable, that there will always be certain things they don’t like about their partners or things they don’t agree with, and that this is fine.
+Successful couples accept and understand that some conflict is inevitable, that there will always be certain things they don’t like about their partner, or things they don’t agree with—all that’s fine.
 You shouldn’t need to feel the need to change somebody in order to love them.
 And you shouldn’t let some disagreements get in the way of what is otherwise a happy and healthy relationship.

-The truth is, trying to resolve a conflict can sometimes create more problems than it fixes.
+Sometimes, trying to resolve a conflict can create more problems than it fixes.
 Some battles are simply not worth fighting.
-And sometimes the most optimal relationship strategy is one of “live and let live.”
+And sometimes, the most optimal relationship strategy is one of live and let live.

 2. Being Willing to Hurt Each Other’s Feelings

 When I tell her this, she usually gets pissed off.
 And as she marches back into the closet to redo everything and make us 30 minutes late, she spouts a bunch of four-letter words (fortunately, they’re in Portuguese) and sometimes even slings a few of them at me.

-Men stereotypically lie in this situation to make their girlfriends/wives happy.
+Men often lie in this situation to make their girlfriends/wives happy.
 But I don’t.
 Why?
 Because honesty in my relationship is more important to me than feeling good all of the time.
 The last person I should ever have to censor myself with is the woman I love.

 Fortunately, I date a woman who agrees that we should always be honest.
-She calls me out on my bullshit sometimes, and it’s honestly one of the most important traits she offers me as a partner.
-Sure, my ego gets bruised and I bitch and complain and try to argue, but a few hours later I come sulking back and admit that she was right and holy crap she makes me a better person even though I hated hearing it at the time.
+She calls me out on my bullshit sometimes, and it’s one of the most important traits she offers me as a partner.
+Sure, my ego gets bruised and I bitch and complain and try to argue, but a few hours later I usually come sulking back and admit that she was right and holy crap she makes me a better person even though I hated hearing her truth-telling at the time.

-When our highest priority is to always make ourselves feel good, or to always make our partner feel good, then nobody ends up feeling good.
+When our highest priority is to always make ourselves feel good, or to always make our partner feel good, then more often than not nobody ends up feeling good.
 And our relationships fall apart without us even knowing it.